 i.
 Revelation 14 will answer two important questions raised by Revelation 13.
 The beast of Revelation 13 was terrifying and awesome; he even can make war against the saints and overcome them (Revelation 13:7).
 So it is fair to ask, "Is the beast completely victorious over all God's people?"
 The presence of the 144,000 on Mount Zion with the Lamb emphatically says "no." The second question has to do with this Satanic dictator himself: "What happens to the beast and his followers?"
 The rest of Revelation 14 will answer that question.

 ii.
 In Revelation 7, the 144,000 are seen at the beginning of the Great Tribulation.
 In Revelation 14, it shows them in triumph at the end of the Great Tribulation.

 b.
-Standing on Mount Zion: Why are they gathered on Mount Zion?
-Zion - the ancient name for the hills that make up Jerusalem - is the place where the Messiah gathers His redeemed and reigns over the earth (Psalm 48, Isaiah 24:23, Joel 2:32, Obadiah 17 and 21, Micah 4:1, 4:7).
+Standing on Mount Zion: They gathered on Mount Zion because Zion - the ancient name for the hills that make up Jerusalem - is the place where the Messiah gathers His redeemed and reigns over the earth (Psalm 48, Isaiah 24:23, Joel 2:32, Obadiah 17 and 21, Micah 4:1, 4:7).

 i.
 Some commentators see this Mount Zion as the heavenly Zion referred to in Galatians 4:26.
 In this thinking, the 144,000 are victims of this beast, and are now in heaven with Jesus.
 But that view doesn't seem to match with the context at all.
 It also makes us wonder what good God's seal on the 144,000 amounted to (Revelation 7:4).